lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 A small subgroup attack during a Diffie-Hellman key exchange may be carried out as follows.
-A malicious end entity may deliberately choose D-H parameters that enable him/her to derive (a significant number of bits of) the D-H private key of the CA during a key archival or key recovery operation.
+A malicious end entity may deliberately choose D-H parameters that enable it to derive (a significant number of bits of) the D-H private key of the CA during a key archival or key recovery operation.
 Armed with this knowledge, the EE would then be able to retrieve the decryption private key of